 Please note that you can only visit these catacombs with a guide and that reservations are compulsory.
 These can be made at the catacombs’ official website.
 Guided tours in English are available.
 Our guide, Flavio, was very good and really took his time to explain everything about the history of the complex.
 The catacombs are located about four kilometres west of the Stazione Termini railway station.
 If you want to go on foot, remember that it is not only a stiff walk, but that it takes you through a part of Rome that is of no historical interest whatsoever.
 It is much better to take the little electric train (trenino) from the Stazione per le Linee del Lazio, which can be found at the south side of the Termini station.
 ATAC tickets are valid on this line.
 The trenino will take you to the Berardi stop in about 15 minutes.
 This stop is directly opposite the catacombs.
 The trenino offers a very convenient way of travelling.

 The address of the catacombs is Via Casilina 641.
 In Antiquity, this road was known as the Via Labicana.
 The location itself, at the third milestone, was known as Ad Duas Lauros (“at the two laurels”).
 The imperial horse guards – equites singulares Augusti – had their burial grounds here, in the green area surrounding the current complex, which is now known as the Villa de Sanctis.
 The horse guards supported the usurper Maxentius against the future emperor Constantine and were defeated in 312 at the Battle of the Milvian Bridge.
 Constantine then punished the equites singulares Augusti by disbanding their units, giving their barracks to the Church (the church of San Giovanni in Laterano would be built over this camp) and destroying their cemetery.
 The new emperor was not mild in victory.
 If your guide allows you some time to admire the pieces of marble with Latin texts in the room directly behind the entrance, you will notice that a lot of them are from funerary monuments for horse guards; watch out for the words EQ[VES] SING[VLARIS] AVG[VSTI].
-All of the inscriptions are broken, and it is not clear to me whether this was a deliberate act of vandalism on Constantine’s part or simply the result of the rigours of time.
+All of the inscriptions are broken, and this was likely a deliberate act of vandalism on Constantine’s part.

 By the time Constantine deposed his rival Maxentius and took control of Rome, Christians had already been using the catacombs at the two laurels for perhaps three decades.
 Our best guess is that they started using this location for underground burials just before the emperor Diocletianus (284-305) launched the final round of anti-Christian persecutions in the Roman Empire.
 It is evident that many wealthy Christians were buried here.
 Not all of the rooms (cubicula) and tombs (the simple ones, just a niche in the tufa covered with a slab, are called loculi) are decorated with frescoes.
 But those that are, have incredibly rich decorations, executed by what must have been the finest fresco painters in all of Roman Italy.
 Our guide took us straight to the best work in the entire catacombs, a fresco of Jesus Christ with Saints Peter and Paul, with smaller images of Saints Marcellinus, Peter (not the apostle!), Tiburtius and Gorgonius below them.
 The fresco was painted on the ceiling of the cubiculum and is in excellent condition.